Electoral Registration - frequently asked questions

 If you have changed your address (whether moving into the district, or within the district), you should ensure you register as a voter at your new address.
 The quickest way to register is online by clicking on the button on the left of this page.
 However, if you require a paper form, please contact Electoral Services.

 If you have changed your name, you should send us a change of name form, stating your previous and your new name, and the date of the change.
 You will need to provide evidence to support the change of name, such as a marriage certificate or deed poll certificate.
+Evidence provided should be copies and not actual documents.
 If you cannot provide such evidence please contact Electoral Services.

 You can download the Change of Name form here: